Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2022/seven-days-of-creation.md

 If you felt like this article was too fast, or too poorly written, you now know why :')

-Since the assignment deadline is still not over, I've consciously not divulged many specifics.
-Will probably release a follow-up on the protocol and client-server design itself later on.
+<strike>Since the assignment deadline is still not over, I've consciously not divulged many specifics.
+Will probably release a follow-up on the protocol and client-server design itself later on.</strike> Update: you can play with the code [here](https://github.com/Aniruddha-Deb/trickle)

 ## Footnotes